 Here are some of the options you can consider:

-The retirement mortgage market is thriving at the moment, largely due to the number of interest only mortgage reaching cessation with no repayment plan in place.
+The retirement mortgage market has become seemingly popular, largely due to the number of interest only mortgage reaching cessation with no repayment plan in place.

 There are far more retirement products available these days and some providers let you service the interest element by way of regular monthly payments.